-Dr. Amanda Ayala recently joined Mary Free Bed Rehabilitation Hospital as a full-time pediatric physiatrist.
+Dr. Amanda Ayala joined Mary Free Bed Rehabilitation Hospital as a full-time pediatric physiatrist in 2013.
 Before coming to West Michigan, she was at NewYork-Presbyterian Hospital, the teaching hospital for Columbia University.
 There, she completed a fellowship in pediatric rehabilitation with emphasis in the management of spasticity.

 Dr. Ayala is a graduate of Rutgers New Jersey Medical School (formerly known as UMDNJ-New Jersey Medical School).
 Dr. Ayala treats patients who have a variety of impairments and diagnoses.
 Her outpatient practice focuses on spasticity management, orthopedic rehabilitation and other childhood neurologic conditions.
 She is fluent in Spanish.

 Stephen C. Bloom, DO

 I knew I wanted to work with the disabled ever since I started working as an orderly for Mary Free Bed in college.
 My best friend was a quadriplegic, and my life was forever changed when I saw what he had to go through and how the team at MFB made it happen.
 I knew then that I would be a physiatrist.